I have a day and a half free in Beijing, at the end of a tour through China. I would like to see something that is maybe a bit 'off the beaten track'.

 Lastly, if you are really looking for "off the beaten track", you can arrange a tour that stays on the great wall overnight.
 I hear its amazing, but Ive yet to do it myself, although that would take all of your day and a half on its own.

 As far as pandas go, you should see them in Chengdu, if you are heading through there.
-The city is known as the hometown for pandas, and they have the worlds biggest panda research base. over 5 years agoAnswered by Dandoval via WorldNomads.com
+The city is known as the hometown for pandas, and they have the worlds biggest panda research base. almost 9 years agoAnswered by Dandoval via WorldNomads.com

 If shopping is your cup of tea, I suggest you visit "Beijing Loo" which is one of the largest malls/longest street I have ever seen and they have many many types of restaurants to choose from.
-Visit this place ay night and the lights are beautiful. almost 5 years ago
+Visit this place ay night and the lights are beautiful. over 8 years ago

-Hello we need help with getting directions from beijing to shijiazhuang hebei china could you please help us out in what we do thankyou kind regards Annmarie about 4 years agoAnswered by Annmarie via WorldNomads.com
+Hello we need help with getting directions from beijing to shijiazhuang hebei china could you please help us out in what we do thankyou kind regards Annmarie over 7 years agoAnswered by Annmarie via WorldNomads.com